 Olive Leaf Extract for Herpes

-Proper dosage requires 500mg tablets of the extract.
-You’ll take one tablet every six hours, up to four per day.
-You can take these between meals for better absorption, though some sources say to take them with a meal.
-Do not exceed four tablets per day, unless you are experiencing a particularly bad breakout, in which case you can double the dosage.
+The proper olive leaf extract dosage is usually 500mg tablets.
+That’s one tablet every six hours, up to four per day.
+They can be taken between meals for better absorption, although some sources say to take them with a meal.
+Don’t exceed four tablets per day, although for a particularly bad breakout some people double the dosage.

-After a brief period of this treatment you should experience a reduction of the related sores.
+After a brief period of this treatment people report a reduction of the related sores.
 At times, this treatment can cause a small amount of discomfort related to “die-off” symptoms from bacteria being detoxed from the body.

 Herpes can be uncomfortable if you have recurring outbreaks.
 Fortunately, alternative treatments such as olive leaf extract for herpes can offer relief, minimizing outbreaks and shorten the length of time they typically last.
-More popular home remedies for herpes are available under the Remedies tab of this site.
+Be sure to check out our ultimate lists of remedies: Topical Remedies for Herpes and List of Oral Supplements.